Mercedes-Benz engineers are currently out testing prototypes for a redesigned B-Class minivan.

 The car represents just one of eight body styles Mercedes plans for its next-generation compact car family, the first member of which will be a redesigned A-Class hatchback debuting in early 2018.

 We expect the B-Class to trail the A-Class hatch by about a year.
 However, don’t expect it to see it in the United States this time around.
-We get the current B-Class in electric guise only, but the car will be dropped after the 2017 model year to make way, eventually, for a new EQA compact electric car.
+We get the current B-Class in electric guise only, but the car was dropped after the 2017 model year to make way, eventually, for the aforementioned EQA.

 2019 Mercedes-Benz B-Class spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo